 Step Six: Holding the cone from the inside, press your finger against the area you want to pierce with the little star shaped aspic cutter.
 (Aspic is basically just a fancy name for savory jelly.)
 You’ll need to really press the cutter against the paper cone where your finger is pushing against from the inside, and give it a little wiggle too.
 When you pull out the cutter, the clay should come out with it.
 If you mess up one hole, you can always spruce it up with a blade.
 And if you really butcher the piercing process, you can always just take the clay off the cone, ball it up, and begin all over again!

 After all of the holes have been cut into the clay, let your cones sit on the cardstock scaffolding for 6 hours.
 Then, gently remove the cardstock and let the clay dry out for another 24 hours before handing.
 You can paint or glaze your trees if you want a more colorful scene, but I love how the little LED tea lights glow inside of the white trees!
 This would be a great way to decorate a mantle, or you could make some extra trees and create a magical winter tablescape for your holiday parties.
+If you don’t feel like making your own, these are beautiful and I love these for a year-round option as well.
+You can also put things like fairy lights in your trees for a multiple light glow!

 Happy Holidays! –Mandi Johnson